IBMDataScience/wow-lab-to-production/README.md

    <img src="https://github.com/IBMDataScience/wow-lab-to-production/blob/master/images/complete-notebook.png"  width="435" height="207"/>
 6. Click File -> Save or the Floppy disk icon to save the notebook
 7. Return back to the project overview page by clicking on "DSX Lab" or the name you gave your project
-8. Stop the kernel (File &gt; Stop Kernel) and go back to the list of notebooks in the default project by navigating to the side bar menu Projects > Default Project:
  >NOTE: the software packages installation may take a few minutes, but it
  >needs to be done only once per account
-9. Load the second notebook “Machine Learning with DSX - Lab” (from the file machine-learning-with-DSX-lab.ipynb, or from URL https://raw.githubusercontent.com/IBMDataScience/wow-lab-to-production/master/notebooks/machine-learning-with-DSX-lab.ipynb ) by following the same steps 1-3 as above
+8. Load the second notebook “Machine Learning with DSX - Lab” (from the file machine-learning-with-DSX-lab.ipynb, or from URL https://raw.githubusercontent.com/IBMDataScience/wow-lab-to-production/master/notebooks/machine-learning-with-DSX-lab.ipynb ) by following the same steps 1-3 as above

 #Step 5.
-Generate a decision tree model with visualizations
+Adding data from Object Storage in the Notebook

 1. From the loaded notebook “Machine Learning with DSX Lab” click on "Find and add data":
 <img src="https://github.com/IBMDataScience/wow-lab-to-production/blob/master/images/Selecting-Data-Sources.jpg"  width="230" height="189"/>